Nebraska Alzheimer's Care Facilities

 Call (888) 320-4476 to speak to a local memory care advisor in Nebraska and explore your memory care options.
 Get pricing & availability for nearby facilities and help scheduling tours.

 There are 210 Alzheimer's care facilities available in Nebraska.
 These Alzheimer's care homes can provide care for all stages of Alzheimer's disease.
-The facilities can be either stand-alone Alzheimer's care units, or part of larger Alzheimer's care communities.
+The facilities can be either stand-alone memory care units, or part of larger Alzheimer's care communities.
 Nebraska memory care facilities cost on average $59,568 per year.
 Dementia care in Nebraska can range in cost from $35,376 all the way to $100,344 yearly.
 The 5 most affordable cities in Nebraska for memory care are: Fremont at $56,604 per year, Norfolk at $56,964 per year, Grand Island at $57,600 per year, Columbus at $59,556 per year and Omaha at $59,928 per year.
 The 3 most affordable counties in Nebraska when it comes to Alzheimer's and dementia care are Dodge county with costs of $56,616 per year, Madison county that has average annual costs of $57,144 and Hall county that carries an average cost of $57,468 yearly.

 List of Alzheimer's care, dementia care, memory care and assisted living facilities in Nebraska: